SCUBA volunteering - Underwater pioneers: Studying & protecting the unique coral reefs of Oman's Musandam peninsula

 Results & achievements

 This expedition has surveyed the reefs of the Musandam peninsula since 2009 and has consistently shown outstanding reef formations fringing the coast.
 Recent surveys have also recorded manta rays and whale sharks on dives.
 A local capacity-building and educational programme has produced a colouring and educational booklet for local schools and distributed this around the peninsula and further afield in Oman.
 Local Omanis have been trained in reef survey techniques since 2010 and community-based monitoring programmes, as well as a local NGO (Reef Check Oman) have now been established in Oman by graduates of this programme.
-Armed with the hard facts of its annual research expedition, Biosphere Expeditions has sought to influence decision-makers in government towards the creation of marine protected areas (MPAs) since 2010.
+Armed with the hard facts of its annual research expeditions, Biosphere Expeditions has sought to influence decision-makers in government towards the creation of marine protected areas (MPAs) since 2010.
 In November 2013 the Omani government created a significant protected area in two large inlets, banning all but hand-line fishing, so conservation initiatives are being progressed by government in partnership with our surveys.
 Plans for additional marine protection zones are being made as the government develops the area and Biosphere Expeditions’ data and experience are a crucial voice for reef and marine conservation in this process.